Carlos-860/Web-Development-Journey/README.md

 ## Table Contents
 1. HTML
+   - Structure of the HTML tag / element
    1.1 Structure of the HTML tag / element
 2. CSS
 3. Bootstrap
 4. Tailwind CSS